SAP-samples/teched2023-DA161/exercises/ex3/README.md

 - Learn how to simplify your visualisations by hiding unnecessary information
 - Learn how to add an image or a logo to your dashboard
 - Use Device Preview to preview your analytical content across various devices and screen sizes (i.e. Laptop, Tablet, Phone)

+🚩Please make a copy of the dashboard "Exercise 3.2 - Thresholds and Variances for Themes"

 ℹ️Exercise check!
 Does your dashboard look like this screenshot?